Corey Kispert: College career

-As a true freshman Kispert played in all 35 of Gonzaga's games with seven starts, averaging 6.7 points and 3.2 rebounds per game.
-He became a starter for the Bulldogs going into his sophomore season, averaging 8.0 points and 4.1 rebounds per game.
+As a true freshman, Kispert played in all 35 of Gonzaga's games with seven starts, averaging 6.7 points and 3.2 rebounds per game.
+He became a starter for the Bulldogs going into his sophomore season, averaging eight points and 4.1 rebounds per game.

 Kispert entered his junior season on the Julius Erving Award watchlist and as Gonzaga's only returning starter from the previous year.
-After scoring less than five points in his previous three games, Kispert scored 28 points and made seven of eight three point attempts on November 28, 2019 against Southern Mississippi in the opening round of the 2019 Battle 4 Atlantis.
+After scoring less than five points in his previous three games, Kispert scored 28 points and made seven of eight three point attempts on November 28, 2019, against Southern Mississippi in the opening round of the 2019 Battle 4 Atlantis.
 He scored 26 points with five three pointers made against North Carolina in a 94–81 victory.
 At the conclusion of the regular season, Kispert was named to the First Team All-West Coast Conference.
 Kispert averaged 13.9 points per game as a junior.
 Following the season, he declared for the 2020 NBA draft but did not hire an agent.
 Kispert ultimately decided to return for his senior season on August 3.

 Coming into his senior season, Kispert was named to the Preseason All-West Coast Conference team.
 He scored his 1,000th career point in the season opener against Kansas as part of a 23-point performance in the 102–90 victory.
 On December 26, 2020, Kispert scored a career-high 32 points, tying the school record with nine three-pointers, in a 98–75 win against Virginia.
 He led Gonzaga to a 31–1 record, its only loss coming against Baylor in the national championship game.
 Kispert was named WCC Player of the Year and won the Julius Erving Award as the top small forward in the nation.
 As a senior, he averaged 18.6 points and five rebounds per game.

 Professional career

-Washington Wizards (2021–present)

 On July 29, 2021, Kispert was drafted with the 15th overall pick in the 2021 NBA draft by the Washington Wizards.
 On August 4, he signed his rookie scale contract with the Wizards.
 Kispert made his NBA debut on October 22, scoring two points in a 135–134 overtime win over the Indiana Pacers.
-On March 27, 2022, he scored a career-high 25 points, alongside three assists, in a 123–115 win over the Golden State Warriors.
-Kispert played in 77 games and started 36 during his rookie campaign, averaging 8.2 points per game.
+In his rookie year with the Wizards he averaged 8.2 points per game, in his second year he averaged 11.1 points per game, and in his third year he averaged 13.4 points per game.